New Employee Onboarding with Lessonly

 Save Time By Consolidating to One Platform

-We’d guess you’re currently using a combination of either Google Docs or Microsoft Office combined with Survey Monkey and emails to build, deliver, and track your training.
+Most small to mid-size businesses use a combination of HR Cloud software combined with Survey Monkey and emails to build, deliver, and training.
 You and your learners deserve something better.
-With Lessonly, you can easily build your onboarding program, share lessons and training tracks, and even measure the results, all within one platform.
+With Lessonly’s onboarding solution, you can easily build your program, share lessons and training tracks, and even measure the results, all within one user-friendly platform.
 Oh, and if you use an HRIS, our API can easily plug into that as well!

 Know Who Learns What, When, and How Well

-The crown jewel of our training program is its easy and automatic tracking.
+The crown jewel of our training program is it’s easy to automate onboarding and tracking.
 By default, you gain insight into who knows what they need to and who isn’t quite getting it.
 We believe accountability is just the beginning of measuring learning.
 Our most successful customers use Lessonly to highlight problem areas and even reward over-achievers.

 Employee Onboarding & Development